schotsuw/portfolio/README.md

 ## Description

 After learning basic web development including HTML, CSS, and JavaScript, I decided to learn more about ReactJS which provides me many helpful functionalities.
 I wanted to build a website that can show things about myself.
 Therefore, this portfolio website represents my backgrounds, experiences, skills, and personal projects.
+It also has a form for sending me emails if you have any questions.

 ## Technology:
 - React framework